cl3225/CHAZ.github.io/README.md

 ### Running CHAZ.py

-1. Copy the reanalysis data to your home directory in a new folder.
+1. Make sure all the inputs are in the ipath, opath, and obs_bt_path

-2. Now go to that folder and run the following command:`$ ./CHAZ.py`
+2. Simply type the following command:`$ ./CHAZ.py`

 ![second_flow_chart](https://user-images.githubusercontent.com/46905677/93244535-be3e2c00-f73e-11ea-80b5-2f59f6d62a63.jpg)